Direct2Ankit/tutedude-Assignments/README.md

 .py file titled: 1st Assignment

-Task 1: Basic Mathematical Operations
-The Code asks the user to input two numbers.
+Task 1: Perform Basic Mathematical Operations.
+The code asks the user to input two numbers.
 It performs and displays the results of:
  - Addition
  - Subtraction